techplus2024/Platform/README.md

 ## 3. Blockchain

 We chose [Hyperledger Besu](https://github.com/hyperledger/besu) as the blockchain to enable integrity and offer custom tokens as a financial incentive to share CTI.
 We store metadata of the CTI records and transactions on the blockchain.
+The smart contracts are in the folder [Smart Contracts](Smart%20Contracts/).

 #### Hardware requirements
 2 GPU cores, 4 GB memory, 64 GB storage